zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/faq.md

         "# } #"
     );

-### How do I display a checkbox in an ajax-bound grid?
+### How do I display a checkbox in an ajax bound grid?

 The `checked` attribute specifies whether a checkbox is displayed as checked or not.
 Use a condition to set that attribute.